Maintain Healthy Business Conversion Funnel

-In the 20 years prior to launching ClinicalPosters, the sales model formed an inverted funnel.
+During the 20 years prior to launching ClinicalPosters, the sales model formed an inverted funnel.
 A few major corporations were responsible for 90 present of the sales.
 Eventually those contacts dissipated from attrition (relocation, retirement, mortality, mergers).
 Thereafter, the funnel was turned right-side-up, forming a more traditional funnel.
-Now ClinicalPosters services thousands of customers who average spending much less per order.
+Now ClinicalPosters serves thousands of customers spending, on average, much less per order.

 One solution to disproportionately narrow sales is to pry open the narrow end with pop-up banners, ads from other sites, and special offers during checkout.
-This can backfire if the shopping experience becomes cumbersome or annoying.
+This is sometimes effective, but can backfire if the shopping experience becomes cumbersome or annoying.

 Another strategy for widening the descending funnel end is to improve website quality.
 This can be as simple as rethinking brand colors, it may delve into technical website coding, or upgrading product offerings.
 If the site design is solid with consistent branding and marketing message, products are top notch and pricing is fair, focus attention on what’s coming into top end of the funnel.